With You (Jessica Simpson song)

-The music video for "With You" was directed by Elliott Lester while Simpson was in the reality show Newlyweds: Nick and Jessica.
-The video received two nominations at the MTV Video Music Award 2004 and enjoyed great commercial success.
+The song peaked within the top 10 in Australia and the United Kingdom, and in the top-twenty in Ireland, Norway, and the United States.
+The single was certified gold by the Recording Industry Association of America (RIAA) and platinum by the Australian Recording Industry Association (ARIA).
+The music video for "With You" was directed by Elliott Lester while Simpson was filming the reality show Newlyweds: Nick and Jessica.
+The video received two nominations at the 2004 MTV Video Music Awards.

-The song peaked in the top ten in Australia and the United Kingdom, and at top-twenty in Ireland, Norway and the United States.
-The single was certified Platinum by the RIAA and Platinum in Australia.

 Song information

 "With You" was written by Jessica Simpson, Billy Mann, and Andy Marvel, and produced by Andy Marvel and Mann.
 "With You" lasts for three minutes and twelve seconds, and is in the key of D Minor.
-Musically, it is a mid-tempo pop song.
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song contains instruments such as piano and guitar.
 About the idea of the song, Simpson said "it's cool for me just because it's my personality [...]
-Nick loves me with nothing but a T-shirt on so that's where the song idea came from."
+Nick [Lachey] loves me with nothing but a T-shirt on so that's where the song idea came from."

 Chuck Taylor of Billboard reviewed "With You" favorably, saying "It´s certainly a hitworthy candidate" and citing "Producers Billy Mann and Andy Marvel add a hint of funk to the mix, giving the track enough hip appeal to make the grade at today's top 40."
-The song was also a Track Pick from the AllMusic review of In This Skin by Stephen Thomas Erlewine, along with "Be", "I Had to Love You" and "Sweetest Sin".
+The song was also a Track Pick from the AllMusic review of In This Skin by Stephen Thomas Erlewine, along with "Be", "I Have Loved You." and "Sweetest Sin".

 Chart performance

 North America

-"With You" was released largely in hopes that the song would revive In This Skin on the charts.
-In the United States, the song debuted at number sixty-five on the Billboard Hot 100, on the issue dated December 27, 2003.
-On March 20, 2004, the single reached its peak position of number fourteen and was awarded the honor of that week's Greatest Gainer Sales.
-The single stayed on the chart for twenty-three weeks.
+In the United States, the song debuted at number 65 on the Billboard Hot 100 on the issue dated December 27, 2003.
+On March 20, 2004, the single reached its peak position of number 14 and was awarded the honor of that week's Greatest Gainer Sales.
+The single stayed on the chart for 23 weeks.
 "With You" became Simpson's fourth top-forty single in the US and her second highest peak on the chart since "I Wanna Love You Forever" (1999).
-The song also peaked at number one on Billboard Pop Songs chart and was her first number one on the chart.
-On the Hot Digital Tracks chart, the single debuted at number twenty-three on the issue dated January 10, 2004.
+The song also peaked at number one on the Billboard Pop Songs chart and was her first number one on the chart.
+On the Hot Digital Tracks chart, the single debuted at number 23 on the issue dated January 10, 2004.
 The song peaked at number seven on the chart with 10,000 digital download sales by February 14, 2004.
-Due to strong digital download sales, the single was certified Gold by RIAA for selling 500,000 copies.
-It was her first certification for digital sales.
-As the date, "With You" is her second best selling digital single with 1 million copies sold.
+The single was certified gold by RIAA for selling 500,000 copies.
+"With You" is her second best selling digital single with 1 million copies sold.